cicsdev/cics-event-consumer/README.md

 # ![](/assets/README.md)cics-event-consumer

-cics-event-consumer is a Java EE 7 web application that _consumes_ events produced by the [CICS Transaction Server](http://www.ibm.com/software/products/en/cics-tservers) event processing support as a result of a CICS application event, a CICS system event, or a CICS policy event action.
+cics-event-consumer is a Java EE 7 web application that _consumes_ events produced by [CICS Transaction Server](http://www.ibm.com/software/products/en/cics-tservers).
+Events are produced as a result of a CICS application event, a CICS system event, or a CICS policy event action.
 The application can also be called directly using the CICS LINK or START command.

-For example it can be called:
+cics-event-consumer can be called:

-* by CICS directly as a [custom event processing adapter](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/concepts/dfhep_event_processing_adapters.html).
+* by CICS directly as a [custom event processing adapter](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/reference/event-processing/dfhep_event_processing_adapters.html).
-* by the CICS [HTTP EP adapter](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/concepts/dfhep_event_processing_http_adapter.html) with events formatted using the [common base event REST format](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/reference/dfhep_event_processing_cberformat.html).
+* by the CICS [HTTP EP adapter](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/reference/event-processing/dfhep_event_processing_http_adapter.html) with events formatted using the [common base event REST format](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/reference/event-processing/dfhep_event_processing_cberformat.html).
-* by your program using the [EXEC CICS LINK PROGRAM\(CA1Y\)](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_link.html) command.
+* by your program using the [EXEC CICS LINK PROGRAM\(CA1Y\)](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/reference/commands-api/dfhp4_link.html) command, passing a COMMAREA or CHANNEL.
-* by your program using the [EXEC CICS START TRANSID\(CA1Y\) CHANNEL\(\)](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_starttransidchannel.html) command.
+* by your program using the [EXEC CICS START TRANSID\(CA1Y\) CHANNEL\(\)](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/reference/commands-api/dfhp4_starttransidchannel.html) command.

 The received event, channel, or commarea can be formatted and: